Pork and Shrimp Egg Foo Yung Soufflé - ☺♥T

 Mix the eggs using an electric mixer on medium high speed for two to three minutes.
 Add the half and half and continue mixing for one minute.
 Set the mixture aside.

 Put the peanut oil into a large Wok and heat the Wok on high heat until the oil is very hot.
 You can test how hot the oil is by putting a tiny piece of pork in it and seeing if it fries instantly.
-I much prefer doing that as an alternative to waiting for the oil to smoke, which I consider to be pointless and potentially dangerous.
 Put all of the pork into the oil and stir fry it rapidly with a thin hard polymer slotted spoon until it is lightly browned.

 Add the shrimp pieces to the pork and stir fry the mixture rapidly until the shrimp is pink.
 Then remove the pork and shrimp pieces to a bowl.
 Set the bowl aside.